Asquera/elasticsearch-http-basic/README.md

 They have a bug that allows an attacker to get ip authentication by setting its ip on the 'Host' header.

-# HTTP Basic auth for ElasticSearch
+# HTTP Basic / Ip auth for ElasticSearch

-This plugin provides an extension of ElasticSearchs HTTP Transport module to enable HTTP basic authentication and Ip based authentication.
+This plugin provides an extension of ElasticSearchs HTTP Transport module to enable **HTTP basic authentication** and/or **Ip based authentication**.

 Requesting `/` does not request authentication to simplify health check configuration.